Glenford Fort Earthworks-

 Aging the Enclosure.
 A 1987 excavation of the mound uncovered a collection of Adena spear points, potsherds, a copper bracelet, and pipe fragments.
 Evidence of postholes revealed the existence of an oval building at the base of the stone mound.
 Radiocarbon dating placed the structure’s age at 280 B.C., near the end of the Adena era, indicating that the mound was likely several centuries older than the stone wall and the squircle enclosure which are of classic Hopewell design.
 Since most archeologists now consider the Hopewell to be the cultural descendents of the Adena in Ohio, it is not necessarily surprising to have both cultures in evidence at one site.

 Master plan.
-The Arc plans to fund the 65 acre tract which includes a section of the wall, a natural and dramatic cleft in the exposed bedrock that serves as the main gateway, and half of a square mound that once stood in front of the main entrance and now spans the boundary of the property.
-Perry County Soil & Water District will be the long term owner and manager of the property and the Arc will hold a conservation easement on the property.
+The Arc completed fundraising for the 65 acre tract in 2017.
+This tract includes a section of the wall, a natural and dramatic cleft in the exposed bedrock that serves as the main gateway, and half of a square mound that once stood in front of the main entrance and now spans the boundary of the property.
+The Arc turned ownership and management of the property over to Perry County Soil & Water District but continues to hold a conservation easement on the property.